-Reagent handling requirements for the cobas® 5800 System
+Reagent handling requirements for the cobas[®] 5800 system or cobas[®] 6800/8800 systems

-Reagents loaded onto the cobas° 5800 System are stored at appropriate temperatures and their expiration is monitored by the system.
-The system allows reagents to be used only if all of the conditions shown in Table 6 are met.
+Reagents loaded onto the cobas° 5800 system or cobas° 6800/8800 systems are stored at appropriate temperatures their expiration is monitored and enforced by the system.
+The system allows reagents to be used only if all of the reagent handling conditions shown in Table 6, Table 7 and Table 8 are met.
 The system automatically prevents use of expired reagents.
-Table 6 allows the user to understand the reagent handling conditions enforced by the cobas° 5800 System.
+Remaining open-kit stability and number of kit uses information for assay specific reagents is accessible through the system user interface.

-Table 6 Reagent expiry conditions enforced by the cobas® 5800 System
+Table 6 Reagent expiry conditions monitored and enforced by the cobas® 5800 system